 It is always better to prevent the infection in the first place.
 Here are some hints that can help avoid viruses and malware:

-• Keep your macOS, browsers, and apps up-to-date.
+- Keep your macOS, browsers, and apps up-to-date.
+Install updates as quickly as possible

-• Never click on pop-ups claiming that your Mac is infected (unless it is from antivirus software you have installed) or some piece of software is outdated.
+- Never click on web browser pop-ups claiming that your Mac is infected or that some piece of software is outdated.
+Use an ad blocker to stop pop-up ads entirely.

-CleanMyMac X also has a background scanning tool.
+CleanMyMac also has a background scanning tool.
 It executes deep system scans to notify you about any suspicious processes or hidden threats.
-It scans the Mac even when CleanMyMac X or CleanMyMac X Menu is disabled, thus ensuring the highest possible level of protection.
+It scans the Mac even when CleanMyMac or CleanMyMac Menu is disabled, thus ensuring the highest possible level of protection.

 To enable background scanning, do the following:

-1. Open CleanMyMac X Menu in the menu bar and open Preferences.
+- Open CleanMyMac Menu in the menu bar and open Settings.

 So, yes, Macs can get viruses and malware.
 Unfortunately, it happens pretty often — even more often than with Windows computers.
-Nevertheless, with some common sense and a dedicated tool like CleanMyMac X, you have nothing to worry about.
+Nevertheless, with some common sense and a dedicated tool like CleanMyMac, you have nothing to worry about.

 Stay safe!